 I need to take olanzapine throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

-There is limited information about using olanzapine during pregnancy and how a newborn adjusts after delivery.
+There is limited information about using olanzapine during late pregnancy and how a newborn adjusts after delivery.
 Based on what has been seen with similar medications, babies born to women taking olanzapine near delivery should be monitored for symptoms such as stiff or floppy muscle tone, drowsiness, agitation, difficulty breathing/feeding, or tremors.
-These symptoms don’t last long and go away in a few days.
-Not every newborn will have these signs.
+Not every newborn will have these symptoms.
+If they do, the symptoms usually go away in a few days.

+Yes.
 Olanzapine is found in low levels (ranging from 1-4% of mom’s dose) in breast milk.
-Several studies were not able to detect the medicine in the breastfeed baby’s blood.
-Some reports found that breastfed infants have no difficulties when their mothers were treated with olanzapine.
-In one study, a small number of infants had irritability, tremor, sleepiness and difficulty sleeping or staying asleep.
+The amount of the medication in breastfed infants’ blood is very low, or even undetectable in some studies.
+Most reports have not found difficulties in breastfed infants when their mothers were treated with olanzapine.
+In one study, a small number of infants had irritability, tremor, sleepiness or difficulty sleeping or staying asleep.
 As with any medication taken while breastfeeding, the infant should be monitored closely for any adverse effects such as poor feeding or sleepiness.
 Discuss all of your options for breastfeeding with your healthcare provider.

 The father of my baby was using olanzapine when we got pregnant.
 Should I be concerned?

 There are no studies looking at possible risks to a pregnancy when a father uses olanzapine.
-In general, medications that the father takes do not increase risk to a pregnancy because the father does not share a blood connection with the developing baby.
-However, some men using olanzapine may have higher levels of the hormone prolactin, which may interfere with fertility.
-For more general information on a father’s exposures, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+In general, medications that the father takes do not increase risk to a pregnancy.
+However, some men using olanzapine may have higher levels of the hormone prolactin, which may interfere with their fertility.
+For more general information on a father’s exposures, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/pdf/.